d-uzlov/k8s-homelab/ingress/manual-certificates/readme.md

 EOF
 ```

-If you delete this file by accident,
+If you delete `.env` files by accident,
 you can just copy corresponding values from the certificate.
 If you delete the certificate `.yaml` file,
-you get a copy from the cluster.
+you can get a copy from the cluster.

 # Deploy your certificate